motu-tool/fetchMGs.pl/README.txt

-fetchMGs is copyright (c) 2019 Shinichi Sunagawa and Daniel R Mende fetchMG is released under the GNU General Public Licence v3.
+fetchMGs is copyright (c) 2019 Shinichi Sunagawa and Daniel R Mende fetchMGs is released under the GNU General Public Licence v3.
 Please see http://www.gnu.org/licenses/gpl.html and the seperately provided LICENSE file.